akarnokd/RxJavaExtensions/README.md

 ```
 ### startFuture

-Run a Callable that returns a Future to call blocking get() on to get the solo value or exception.
+Run a Supplier that returns a Future to call blocking get() on to get the solo value or exception.

 ```java
 ExecutorService exec = Executors.newSingleThreadedScheduler();